 Eye injuries are extremely common with over 2 million cases reported every year in the United States that require medical treatment.
 Rather alarmingly, nearly 1 million Americans suffer an eye injury that results in visual impairment and blindness.
 Blindness in one eye is most commonly due to cataract in the United States and this is followed closely by eye injuries.
-In addition, in children, injury to the eye is a recognized as the most common cause of blindness in one eye that is not due to a birth defect.
+In adds to, in children, injury to the eye is a recognized as the most common cause of blindness in one eye that is not due to a birth defect.

 Statistics show that nearly 2000 US workers suffer injury to their eyes at their workplace on a daily basis.
 However, statistics now revealed that these injuries are occurring more and more commonly at home to the extent that nearly 4 to 5 out of 10 injuries occur at home.
 Sports and recreational activities account for over 40% of eye injuries.
 The incidence of eye injuries tends to be a lot higher in men than in women, with a rate of nearly 7.3 to 1.
 Most injuries occur at around 20 years of age with just over a third of them occurring under the age of 17 years.